What is functional abdominal pain?

-The pain can cause the child to cry, make their face pale or red, and cause them to break into a sweat.
-This digestive tract sensitivity can be triggered by a variety of things, such as a viral or bacterial infection, stress, or an episode of constipation.
+Digestive tract sensitivity can be triggered by different things, such as infection, stress, or constipation.
 Other family members may have a history of similar problems.
 In many children, there is no clear explanation for why the pain started.
 The pain often interrupts a child’s usual school and play activities.
-Fortunately, despite the recurrent episodes of pain, normal growth and general good health continue in children with functional abdominal pain.
+However, despite the recurrent episodes of pain, normal growth and general good health continue in children with functional abdominal pain.

 How common is functional abdominal pain?

-About 10%–15% of school aged children will report episodes of recurrent pain.
-Another 15% experience pain, but do not go to the doctor for it.
+About 10%–15% of school-age children report episodes of recurrent pain.
+Another 15% experience pain but do not go to the doctor for it.

 How is functional abdominal pain diagnosed?